-An update of the Medium Term Financial Plan (MTFP) was presented to Council on 26 February 2020, the report included the £142.3m million Investment Strategy for Middlesbrough for the period 2020/21 to 2022/23, supported by £99.0 million of the Council's own resources.
+An update of the Medium Term Financial Plan (MTFP) was presented to Council on 26 February 2020; the report included the £142.3m million Investment Strategy for Middlesbrough for the period 2020/21 to 2022/23, supported by £99.0 million of the Council's own resources.
 The investment will support a number of major regeneration schemes plus supporting the town centre and growing affordable housing in the immediate vicinity.

-- Acquisition of Town Centre properties; - the two construction of the two new major Boho buildings (8 & 10); - the development of new housing in the town via Middlesbrough Development Company; - Affordable Housing & Housing Growth Schemes; - East Middlesbrough Community Hub; - A66 Throughabout; - the development of Middlesbrough rail and road connectivity; and - the development of new housing in the town via Middlesbrough Development Company.
+- Acquisition of Town Centre properties; - The construction of the two new major Boho buildings (8 & 10); - The development of new housing in the town via Middlesbrough Development Company; - Affordable Housing & Housing Growth Schemes; - East Middlesbrough Community Hub; - A66 Throughabout; and - The development of Middlesbrough rail and road connectivity.